Pharmacologic With Radiopharmacologic Stress Testing

 Pharmacologic with radiopharmacologic stress testing is also called a nuclear stress test.
 It uses medicine to stress your heart and make it work just as it does when you exercise.
-A radioactive dye is also used to help compare blood flow to your heart at rest and during stress.
+A radioactive liquid is also used to help compare blood flow to your heart at rest and during stress.

 Why may I need a nuclear stress test?

 You may need this test if you have heart-related symptoms but cannot exercise.
 Caregivers may also use a nuclear stress test to do any of the following:

 - Look for the cause of symptoms such as chest pain, shortness of breath, and weakness

 - Monitor or diagnose a heart condition, such as heart disease or arrhythmias (abnormal heartbeats)

 - Check blood flow to your heart after heart surgery